April 26, 2009

 Both parents soon settle in during the waiting period of about 72 hrs before hatching.
 The female almost continuously fans the eggs during this time to keep them clean.
 Any bad eggs will be removed so as not to infect good eggs as they will become fuzzy with white fungus.
 The male will occasionally help her with this chore but usually is roaming the aquarium.
 In the wild, the male will be watching for predators, chasing them off.
 But with no other fish in this aquarium, the male has an easy time of it.
 In a few days, the eggs will hatch into tiny wrigglers and watching the adults care for them is a very rewarding experience.
 I enjoy each and every hatch that I observe.

-jack dempsey fish eggs (198)female jack dempsey cichlid (121)how long does it take for jack dempsey eggs to hatch (46)what do jack dempsey eggs look like (36)caring for jack dempsey fry (24)jack dempsey eggs to hatch (21)jack dempsey balığı (20)how long do jack dempsey eggs take to hatch (20)cichlid fish breeding (13)cichlid breeding (12)how long does it take for a jack dempsey to lay eggs (3)do jack dempseys lay n hatch eggs (3)my electric blue dempsey laid eggs (3)after jack dempsys hatch how long before i got to seperate the dad from them (3)jack dempsey cichlid eggs hatch (2)how many eggs do jack dempsey lay (2)jack dempsey fry eat egg yolk (2)my jack dempsey laid eggs what do i do (2)how long until jack dempsey frys are mature (2)dempsey eggs (2)
+jack dempsey fish eggs (201)female jack dempsey cichlid (122)how long does it take for jack dempsey eggs to hatch (46)what do jack dempsey eggs look like (37)caring for jack dempsey fry (24)jack dempsey eggs to hatch (21)how long do jack dempsey eggs take to hatch (21)jack dempsey balığı (20)cichlid fish breeding (13)cichlid breeding (12)what is the length of time jack dempsey mating process (3)do jack dempseys lay n hatch eggs (3)my electric blue dempsey laid eggs (3)how long for jack dempsey fry to swim (2)jack dempsey cichlid eggs hatch (2)how long does it take for jack dempseys eggs to hatch (2)how long until jack dempsey frys are mature (2)jack dempsey fry eat egg yolk (2)jack dempsey fry hatching (2)do u need to keep male and female dempseys together after she lays her eggs (2)